genesys-samples/Architect_IVR_Data-Actions/content/010-Data-Sources-and-Scripts/20_DataTable.md

 >**Items such as the embedded map and KB url are added to showcase the ability for us to embed webpages to assist our agents based upon customer indicators such as their address (Embedded map) or knowledge articles relating to their equipment or services (KBURL)**

-We will begin by populating a single row into this data table.
+We will begin by populating a single row into this data table by selecting the **+** icon on the upper right.

 For ANI, we will enter in the number we will be calling from (we will not use .e164 or dashes as it will simplify ANI parsing later on).